serrodcal-k8s/k8s-framework-comparison/employee-spring/README.md

 # employee-spring project

-This project uses Spring, ...
+This project uses Spring, is an application framework and inversion of control container for the Java platform

 If you want to learn more about Spring, please visit its website: https://spring.io/ .